SiddhantDeshmukh/adventOfCode21/sid/README.md

 as well but I just brute-forced it by iterating through the array since it was only 1000 elements or so.
 Wrote a nice function that takes in the loss function as an argument to easily calculate these and learnt about types!

+## Day 8 - Seven Segment Search

+I've come back on the 20th to binge the puzzles and this one took a few hours to get right!
+I settled on identifying digits uniquely by comparing them to digits I had already identified (a sort of boolean mask) and 'subtracting' their segments from one another (custom loss metric).
+There are a few things that could be cleaned up, namely figuring out how to zip my (signals, values), a cleaner way to filter and delete segment lists, and better multiple dispatch support.
+I wrote a lot of one-liners for this one since I used a lot of comprehensions (which naturally fit quite nicely into a one-liner).